DailyTidbit/tidbit-tutor/README.md

-# tidbit-tutor
+# Tidbit Tutor
-Your AI chatbot to guide people through Daily Tidbit
+This is the starting point for your AI-powered tutor app.